 If a student determines that a class should be dropped, they may drop/withdraw online or fill out an official Drop Form at the Student Records Office.
-The grade of "W" will not appear on a student's transcript if the class is dropped on or before the 11th day of classes during the fall or spring semester, or on or before the 2nd day of classes in the summer sessions.
+The grade of "W" will not appear on a student's transcript if the class is dropped during the refund period designated in the academic calendar.
 A student who withdraws from a class after the above mentioned dates shall receive a letter grade of "W" on the official transcript if the drop is made within the specified time period (see academic calendar).